Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: Preservation Theorems

-Next observe that two locally finite universal classes agreeing on finite models coincide.
-So $\Mod(\Th_{\rm uH}(\mathscr{K}))=\Mod(\Phi)$, and then the Compactness Theorem ensures that there is a finite subset of $\Th_{\rm uH}(\mathscr{K})$ that is equivalent to $\Phi$. \end{proof} \begin{thm} If $\Phi$ is a universal sentence defining a uniformly locally finite pseudovariety $\mathscr{K}$ of finite algebras then $\Phi$ is logically equivalent to a finite conjunction of equations, even amongst structures of possibly infinite size. \end{thm} \begin{proof} The proof is almost identical to that of Theorem \ref{thm:AuH}, using Lemma \ref{lem:ulf}(4) in place of part (3). \end{proof} The following result is given for function-free signatures in \cite[Theorem 3]{gur2}, where it is attributed to Compton.
+The following result is given for function-free signatures in \cite[Theorem 3]{gur2}, where it is attributed to Compton.
 Recall that a \emph{hereditary class} means one that is closed under $\mathsf{S}$.
 For an algebra ${\bf A}$ and subset $B\subseteq A$ we let $\sg{\bf A}{B}$ denote the subalgebra of ${\bf A}$ generated by $B$. \begin{thm} If $\Phi$ is a $\forall^*\exists^*$-sentence defining a uniformly locally finite hereditary class $\mathscr{K}$ of finite structures then $\Phi$ is equivalent on finite structures to a universal sentence. \end{thm} \begin{proof} The proof is by way of a sort of ``localised Skolemisation'' process.
 Let $\Phi$ be

 We first observe that uniform local finiteness allows us to apply Birkhoff's Finite Basis Theorem \ref{BFBT} to find a finite set $F$ of terms in variables $x_1,\dots,x_n$ such that every term $t(x_1,\dots,x_n)$ is equivalent in $\mathscr{K}$ to one from $F$; that is, for every $t(x_1,\dots,x_n)$ there exists $s\in F$ with $\mathscr{K}\models s\approx t$.